kkroening/spiffo/README.md

 This is a simple demo of signal visualization using Three.js.

-Spiffo draws a fractal spirograph of two exponentially decaying sinusoids with varying frequency and phase, interfering with one another in the complex plane.
+Spiffo animates a fractal spirograph of two exponentially decaying sinusoids with varying frequency and phase, interfering with one another in the complex plane.
 The result is a single continuous curve that exhibits fascinating visual patterns.

 Live demo: http://kkroening.github.io/spiffo/